Alejo Santos: Presidential candidacy

 By 1981, Santos had mostly retired from political life, devoting his activity to veterans affairs; thus, it came as a surprise when he agreed to run for President against Ferdinand Marcos in the 1981 elections.
 The elections were called shortly after Marcos lifted the nine-year-old declaration of martial law while retaining authoritarian powers at the same time, and were seen as a means of maintaining the veneer of democracy, especially in the international community.
 However, the anti-Marcos political opposition, which felt it was cheated out of victory in the 1978 parliamentary elections, refused to participate in the presidential elections and successfully called for a boycott.
 Santos' candidacy, ostensibly under the banner of the then-moribund Nacionalista Party, provided Marcos with at least one other "major" candidate he could run against.
 Santos, though the sole widely known opponent of Marcos, did not offer a vigorous campaign, and he was trounced in the election, garnering only 8% of the vote as against Marcos's 88%.

 Death

-Santos died just three years after his presidential candidacy and was buried at the Libingan ng mga Bayani.
+Santos died just three years after his presidential candidacy on February 18, 1984 and was buried at the Libingan ng mga Bayani.
 Later on, his remains were transferred into a memorial park in his hometown in Bulacan.
 A camp of the Philippine National Police in Bulacan is named after Santos.